Image

 How Substrate Structure Affects Root Development

-In practice, this usually looks like a peat or coir base with a meaningful proportion of small to medium aeration particles like fine to medium perlite or fir bark, not large chunks.
+What that looks like in practice is a peat or coir base with a meaningful proportion of small-to-medium aeration particles, fine to medium perlite, pumice, or fir bark.
+Not large chunks.
+Something like Pro-Mix HP, Pro-Mix CC, or Sunshine #4 if you want a reliable off-the-shelf starting point.

 A straight peat-heavy mix can work, but only with very careful watering.
-I'd suggest something like Pro-Mix HP or CC, or Sunshine #4 if you want peat-based media options.
-A heavily chunky tropical mix is usually the wrong tool at this stage.
+A heavily chunky tropical mix will almost certainly cause the root initials to struggle.
 The most reliable option sits between those two extremes.

 Pro Tip: Roots do not need "gentle watering."
 They need oxygenated moisture.